goabstract/Awesome-Design-Tools/README.md

 * [Hex Naw](https://hexnaw.com/) —  helps you to test entire color systems for contrast and accessibility.
 * [PA11Y](http://pa11y.org/) — accessibility testing tool to find issues with your web pages.
 It runs HTML CodeSniffer from the command line for programmatic accessibility reporting.
 * [Sim Daltonism](https://michelf.ca/projects/sim-daltonism/) — a color blindness simulator for macOS and iOS that lets you visualize colors as they are perceived with various types of color blindness.
 It‘s free and [open-source](https://www.github.com/michelf/sim-daltonism/).
+* [Contrast](https://usecontrast.com/) — a macOS app for designers and developers to get quick access to WCAG color contrast ratios.

 ### Augmented Reality Tools
 * [Lightform](https://lightform.com/) — design tool for projected AR.